sealerio/sealer/docs/site/src/docs/advanced/raw-docker-baseimage.md

 ### How to use it

-We provide a official BaseImage which uses official raw docker as container runtime: `kubernetes-with-raw-docker:v1.19.8`.
+We provide an official BaseImage which uses official raw docker as container runtime: `kubernetes-with-raw-docker:v1.19.8`.
 If you want to create a k8s cluster, you can use it directly as `sealer run` command's argument or write it into your Clusterfile.
 If you want to use it as the base image to build other images by `sealer build`, `FROM kubernetes-with-raw-docker:v1.19.8` should be the first line in your Kubefile.

 ### How to build raw docker BaseImage

 #### Step 1：choose a base image

-Get a image which you will modify it later, you may think it as your base image.
+Get an image which you will modify it later, you may think it as your base image.
 To demonstrate the workflow, I will use `kubernetes:v1.19.8`.
 You can get the same image by executing `sealer pull kubernetes:v1.19.8`.

 #### Step 2: find the layers you will use later